Harshadaawhale/Loan-Project/README.md

 # Loan-Project

+This dataset typically used to predict the loan approval status (Loan_Status) based on the other attributes.

 Key aspects of my project include:

 Exploratory Data Analysis (EDA): Conducted EDA to understand the dataset and identify patterns.